kkuppens/GettingCleaningData/CodeBook.md

 within the zip file containing the data set.
 Below a description for only the feature variables within the tidy data set.

-activity:  Activity label with possible values; WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+activity:  Activity label with possible values; WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-subject: An identifier of the subject who carried out the experiment; 1..30
+subject: An identifier of the subject who carried out the experiment; 1..30.

-All variables (features) within the tidy data set besides activity and subject are estimated variables from signals.
+All remaining variables (features) within the tidy data set, besides activity and subject, are estimated variables from signals.

-There are two types within the tidy data set: mean and standard deviation (std) For each type there are two units.
-The variables starting with an t (e.g tBodyAcc.mean().X) being time domain signals.
+There are two types within the tidy data set: mean and standard deviation (std).
+For each type there are two units.
+The variables starting with an t, e.g "tBodyAcc.mean().X" being time domain signals.
-The variables starting with an f (e.g fBodyAccMag.std()) being frequency domain signals.
+The variables starting with an f, e.g "fBodyAccMag.std()" being frequency domain signals.

 	[1]  "activity"                        "subject"